 The Blue Badge application guidance from the government has more information about who may qualify for a Blue Badge.

-People with Hidden Disabilities including autism and mental health conditions may be eligible for a Blue Badge under this new criterion in 2019.
+People with Hidden Disabilities will be able to apply for a Blue Badge from 30 August 2019.

 You automatically qualify if you:

 - receive the Personal Independence Payment (PIP) Mobility Component, and your “moving around” score is 8 points or more